WakuWakuPadoru/WuWa_Simple_FPSUnlocker/README.md

 If you find this useful, do consider giving this project a star and share it with your friends!

+**This Unlocker doesn't modify or interact with any of the Game Files and Assets!
+It only modifies settings and configurations on the user's behalf.
+This is 100% safe and won't result in a ban.**

 **Wuthering Waves is a game developed by Kuro Games, and this project is not affiliated with them in any way.
 All rights belong to their respective copyright holders and owners.**